elvind007/hacktober-python-codes/README.md

 # python-codes

-add your code for hacktober fest fork aand add your file
+fork and add your code for hacktober fest

-star the repo
+star the repo pls